Court of Cassation (Belgium): No binding case law

 By virtue of Article 6 of the Belgian Judicial Code, no Belgian court may issue a ruling that amounts to a generally binding rule, as that is considered the purview of the legislative power.
 As a consequence, the rulings of the Court of Cassation only ever apply to the case at hand, and do not have the value of stare decisis.
 This means that the court's rulings are not formally binding for lower courts in a general sense, and thus do not create case law in an official sense.
 However, the court's rulings have an important persuasive value for lower courts, since the court is likely to annul any lower court judgment conflicting with one of its earlier rulings.
 The most persuasive form of precedent by the court is the jurisprudence constante, which follows from a series of rulings in which a particular principle or rule was applied in a likewise manner by the court.
 Although the court itself aims to adhere to its own precedents, peculiar and extraordinary circumstances may nonetheless compel the court to depart from its prior precedents.
 This way, the court ensures the evolution of the law in conjunction with the evolution of the rest of society.

 This principle does not apply to a court to which the Court of Cassation has referred a case for retrial after a judgment was annulled.
-After a 2017 amendment, Article 1110 of the Belgian Judicial Code and Article 435 of the Belgian Code of Criminal Procedure oblige any such court to adhere to the ruling of the Court of Cassation with regards to the points of law on which it ruled.
+After a 2017 amendment, Article 1110 of the Belgian Judicial Code and Article 435 of the Belgian Code of Criminal Procedure oblige any such court to adhere to the ruling of the Court of Cassation with regard to the points of law on which it ruled.
 Before 2017, any court retrying a case referred to it by the Court of Cassation was not formally bound by the court's ruling.
 This could result in the judgment following the retrial being appealed to the court again.
 In this event, the case was to be heard by the court in joint chambers.
 If the court would then annul the judgment again on the same grounds as the first time, the case would again be remitted to a different court for a retrial.
-Only this time, the court in question would be bound by the ruling of the Court of Cassation with regards to the points of law on which it ruled.
+Only this time, the court in question would be bound by the ruling of the Court of Cassation with regard to the points of law on which it ruled.